gethinode/hinode/content/en/docs/shortcodes/mimage/usage.md

 mode|Optional flag indicating if the image should support color modes.
 Default is "false". page|Optional page resource, which is required when the image to load is relative to the current page.
 The `mimage` shortcode uses `.Page` for this parameter. ratio|Optional ratio of the image, either "1x1", "3x2", "4x3", "16x9", or "21x9".
-Do not use the parameter to keep the original aspect ratio of the image. outerClass|Optional class attribute of the outer div element, e.g. "img-wrap". innerClass|Optional class attribute of the inner img element, e.g. "rounded". captionClass|Optional class attribute of the caption, e.g. "text-center".
+Do not use the parameter to keep the original aspect ratio of the image. portrait|Optional flag to adjust the ratio from landscape to portrait.
+The image itself is not rotated, only the crop area is adjusted. outerClass|Optional class attribute of the outer div element, e.g. "img-wrap". innerClass|Optional class attribute of the inner img element, e.g. "rounded". captionClass|Optional class attribute of the caption, e.g. "text-center".